JackieGe/Nodejs/database/dev-scripts/README.md

 # How to run with original postgres image (without build Dockerfile)

-1. Execute launch_db_serv.sh to start the postgres server container
+1. Execute launch_dbserv.sh to start the postgres server container

 2. Run below